o9-9/awesome-agent-skills/README.md

 <details>
 <summary><h3 style="display:inline">Product Management Skills by Pawel Huryn</h3></summary>

-65 product management skills by [Paweł Huryn](https://github.com/phuryn), creator of The Product Compass newsletter (130K+ subscribers).
+65 product management skills by [Paweł Huryn](https://github.com/phuryn), creator of The Product Compass newsletter.
 Covers the full PM lifecycle — from discovery and strategy to execution, analytics, and go-to-market — with frameworks from Teresa Torres, Geoffrey Moore, and more.

 **Data Analytics**